realmcu/HoneyGUI/doc/en/widgets/gui_text.md

 ### Set animate

 Using this function [gui_text_set_animate(o, dur, repeat_count, callback, p)](#api) to set the animation and implement the animation effect in the corresponding callback function

-To use scroll text, you can read scrolltext.md.

 ## Example